nielsbonn/equations/README.md

 # Remarks

 * The files pdes.tex and n2k2.tex are here for the record.
-They will eventually be merged to the main file (g-p.tex at the moment).
+They were merged to the main file (g-p.tex at the moment).
-* Copied stuff to g-p.tex.
-Of course, there is still overlap and extra material, but I think it was time to move to just one file.

 ## Suggestions